 Research proposal requirements

-In the research proposal, the candidate should:
+In the doctoral research proposal, the applicant shall:

-- discuss possible research methods.
+- discuss potential research methods.

 Doctoral Committee of the Faculty of Philology